asmasonomics/asmasonomics.github.io/about2_group.markdown

 	content = "Vlad completed an MEng in Electronic and Computer Engineering at the University of York before working as a graduate software developer.<br/>In February 2020 he returned to York on a GCRF-funded RA position (predominantly within the Mason lab) which included transcriptomic clustering from low <i>n</i>, high feature datasets and development of an RNAseq visualisation tool.
 He began a 3-year inter-disciplinary PhD at York in October 2020, and is working on methods to incorporate multiple sequencing data types to improve clinical utility of sequencing-derived bladder cancer subtypes."
 %}

-<span style="font-size:1.1em;">Richard Gawne</span> *Bioinformatician*<br/>
-{% include profile_page_cols.html
-	file = "/assets/images/RichardGawne.jpg"
-	content = "Richard gained a 1st class BSc Molecular Cell Biology degree at the University of York, followed by a distinction in the Bioinformatics MSc at the University of Birmingham.
-His MSc research project involved analysing RNA-seq data to investigate the genetic basis of a corneal disorder known as keratoconus.
-Richard returned to York to join the Mason Lab in October 2021 and will provide bioinformatics support to the group and the wider Jack Birch Unit."
-%}

 <span style="font-size:1.1em;">Saleh Alsuhyami</span> *PhD Student*<br/>
 {% include profile_page_cols.html
 	file = "/assets/images/SalehAlsuhyami.jpg"
 	content = "Saleh achieved his bachelor from the University of Taif (Saudi Arabia) with second honors in Lab Sciences and Clinical Biotechnology in 2014.
 He then worked in Namerah General Hospital for 18 months before moving into academia supported by The University of Bisha (Saudi Arabia).
 This started with an MSc in Medical and Molecular Virology from The University of Manchester completed in 2020, and now with a PhD at York.
 Saleh started his PhD on Human Endogenous Retroviruses (HERVs) and their dysregulation in urothelial carcinoma in April 2024."
+%}

+<span style="font-size:1.1em;">Marcello Beltrami</span> *Bioinformatician*<br/>
+{% include profile_page_cols.html
+	file = "/assets/images/person.png"
+	content = "Update coming"
+%}

+<span style="font-size:1.1em;">Charlotte Garton</span> *MSc by Research student*<br/>
+{% include profile_page_cols.html
+	file = "/assets/images/CharlotteGarton.jpg"
+	content = "Charlotte completed her BSc in Biology at the University of York, where she developed a keen interest in cancer biology, epigenetics, and bioinformatics.
+Her undergraduate studies included a year in industry, during which she focused on whole genome sequencing of <i>Salmonella enterica</i> for serotype prediction and single nucleotide variant (SNV) analysis.
+For her final year project, she studied transcription factor binding and epigenetic modifications in prostate cancer.
+In September 2024, Charlotte began her MSc project, utilising a multi-modal bioinformatics approach to investigate sex-specific dysregulation of the COMPASS complex in bladder cancer."
+%}

+<span style="font-size:1.1em;">Hugo Aguado</span> *MSc by Research student*<br/>
+{% include profile_page_cols.html
+	file = "/assets/images/HugoAguado.jpg"
+	content = "Hugo joined the Mason Lab in June 2024 for a summer studentship  after finishing his BSc Genetics degree from the University of York.
+His summer project investigated the impact of changing genome annotations on TPM stability from TCGA's BLCA cohort.
+Building on this interest in improving annotation specificity, Hugo began an MSc by Research in September 2024, co-supervised by Dr Katherine Bridge (CBR), using long and short read polyA sequencing to identify tissue- and cancer-specific splicing changes and the impact on expression quantification."
 %}

 <span style="font-size:1.1em;">George Hatton</span> [<img src="/assets/images/Twitter-Logo.jpg" width="18">](https://twitter.com/Hatton972) *PhD Student (Co-supervisee)*<br/>